-Student inmates will get an introduction to MEMOIR WRITING since this is the first time memoir writing has been taught in the Dade Country Correctional Institute.
+Student inmates will get an introduction to MEMOIR WRITING at the Dade Country Correctional Institute.

 Writing Class Radio